kushalmeghwal/kushalmeghwal/README.md

 - 📫 How to reach me **kushalmeghwal4@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/19aczZ2mXlp2DRnBFDXlRl4yJ6tYjD4NC/view?usp=sharing](https://drive.google.com/file/d/19aczZ2mXlp2DRnBFDXlRl4yJ6tYjD4NC/view?usp=sharing)

-- ⚡ Fact about me **Known for a great sense of humor and a creative mindset, I bring fresh perspectives to problem-solving and foster an enjoyable, collaborative team environment.**
+- ⚡ Fact about me- ** Known for a great sense of humor and a creative mindset, I bring fresh perspectives to problem-solving and foster an enjoyable, collaborative team environment.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">